Zebrozkii/React-Project/README.md

 ## Specifications
   1. Shows Home.
   2. Can click on any image and will route to a knew page.
+  3. Clicking on the center image takes you to a page where you can leave a comment will eventually be linked to a data base."

 ### Setup Instructions
   * Clone repository